 People spent significant time and money on online games.
 Hackers, therefore, have developed Trojans that have been customized to steal credentials that are then used to access online games to steal intangible goods that have been acquired.
 In Asia, a gang of hackers who specialized in selling intangible goods recently made at least $140,000.

 Holding Information for Ransom

 Another spin on the extortion angle, hackers make money by holding information on a victim’s computer for ransom.
-With the aid of malware, data is encrypted on the victim’s hard drive, and the information made inaccessible.
+With the aid of malware, data is encrypted on the victim’s hard drive, and the information is made inaccessible.
 The person operating the botnet then demands payment to decrypt the drive.
-This method is rarely used but is one of the ways that hackers can use to make money.
+This method is rarely used but is one way hackers can use it to make money.

 Fraud has gone up in the online marketplaces providing cybercriminals with ample opportunity to strike.
 Some of the methods that cybercriminals use to exploit online market places include:

 - Using stolen credit card details to buy expensive goods and other luxuries.

 - Impersonation – cybercriminals also make money by impersonating legitimate sellers.
 They then sell fake or non-existent items.
 There have been several incidents where customers complain of receiving items they never ordered for or counterfeit items instead of what they ordered.
 Such cybercriminals aim to convince a pool of target victims to purchase their fake goods and then disappear with the money without delivering any service or providing the ordered goods.

 - Money Laundering – cybercriminals often use online marketplaces as a channel to launder money.
 Using stolen or fake credentials, they create buyer and seller accounts.
 The phony buyer then purchases goods from the fake seller accounts at inflated prices.
 The transactions can be used to trick the IRS that somebody legitimately earned money.